GNU Free Documentation License: Criticism

 Some critics consider the GFDL a non-free license.
 Some reasons for this are that the GFDL allows "invariant" text which cannot be modified or removed, and that its prohibition against digital rights management (DRM) systems applies to valid usages, like for "private copies made and not distributed".

-Notably, the Debian project, Thomas Bushnell, Nathanael Nerode, and Bruce Perens have raised objections.
+The Debian project, Thomas Bushnell, Nathanael Nerode, and Bruce Perens have raised objections.
 Bruce Perens saw the GFDL even outside the "Free Software ethos":

 "FSF, a Free Software organization, isn't being entirely true to the Free Software ethos while it is promoting a license that allows invariant sections to be applied to anything but the license text and attribution. [...] the GFDL isn't consistent with the ethos that FSF has promoted for 19 years."

 In 2006, Debian developers voted to consider works licensed under the GFDL to comply with their Debian Free Software Guidelines provided that the invariant section clauses are not used.
 However, their resolution stated that even without invariant sections, GFDL-licensed software documentation is considered to be "still not free of trouble" by the project, namely because of its incompatibility with the major free software licenses.

 Those opposed to the GFDL have recommended the use of alternative licenses such as the BSD License or the GNU GPL.

 The FLOSS Manuals foundation, an organization devoted to creating manuals for free software, decided to eschew the GFDL in favor of the GPL for its texts in 2007, citing the incompatibility between the two, difficulties in implementing the GFDL, and the fact that the GFDL "does not allow for easy duplication and modification", especially for digital documentation.